CLOSED FOR THE SEASON | OPENING MAY 20, 2026

 CSKT Bison Range

-There are lots of cool road side stops along the way you can fill in your time with but one worth stopping is driving through the CSKT Bison Range in the center of the Flathead Indian Reservation.
+There are lots of cool roadside stops along the way you can fill in your time with, but one worth stopping at is driving through the CSKT Bison Range in the center of the Flathead Indian Reservation.
 Take in some of Montana’s landscape and count how many bison you can see.
 What other wildlife will you see?

 Flathead Lake

-As you continue your road trip to Glacier you will eventually come up to Flathead Lake, which is the largest of fresh water West of the Mississippi River and will take your breath away multiple times as you drive around it.
-There are also multiple pull out spots or day parks to dip your toes in and enjoy.
+As you continue your road trip to Glacier, you will eventually come up to Flathead Lake, which is the largest of freshwater lakes west of the Mississippi River, and it will take your breath away multiple times as you drive around it.
+There are also multiple pull-out spots or day parks to dip your toes in and enjoy.

 Planning Your Salt Lake City to Glacier National Park Itinerary

-Don’t over-stress yourself on a timeline or don’t overpack your day.
-You don’t want to not let yourself sit back and enjoy the view as you are too focused on your time schedule.
+Don’t over-stress yourself on a timeline, or don’t overpack your day.
+You don’t want to let yourself sit back and enjoy the view, as you are too focused on your schedule.

 Extending Your Adventure

-With endless invitations of exploration and opportunities for wildlife, hiking, swimming and just soak in all of the scenery of the beautiful Rocky Mountains, this isn’t just a drive but a chance to connect with nature and make memories with your family.
+With endless invitations to exploration and opportunities for wildlife, hiking, swimming, and just soaking in all of the scenery of the beautiful Rocky Mountains, this isn’t just a drive but a chance to connect with nature and make memories with your family.
 So get ready to pack your bags and hit the open road!